tefaa1/Gitlet/README.md

 # Gitlet

-Gitlet is a distributed version control system inspired by Git.
-Designed primarily for educational purposes, it provides a hands-on way to learn the concepts behind version control.
-It is not intended for production environments.
+Gitlet is a simple, distributed version control system that simulates Git.
+It helps you track project changes, manage branches, and handle commits, offering core Git functionalities in a lightweight package.

 ## Features